What does dedication mean?

 - What is stopping you from being dedicated?

 First off, we want to applaud you for even clicking on this link and reading up on dedication.
 The fact that you want to be dedicated and want to live up to your promises means you have found something worth fighting for.
 Be it your family, health, career, or yourself – by seeking more information you just took the first step towards your goal.

 First things first.
 Let's define dedication.

 Everyone has their own journey to becoming a dedicated person.
 Not only do we express our dedication differently, but also, choose different areas of our lives to be dedicated to.
 However, there are some common characteristics of a dedicated person.
-Which we hope will help you embark on your own unique journey.
+Which we hope will help you embark on your own unique journey to personal growth.

 We often think of dedication with a twinge of negativity.
 In some ways, dedication is equated to doing something even when we don’t quite like it.
-But the truth is, dedication requires passion.
+But the truth is, dedication requires passion to resolve challenging tasks.
 Life is going to throw a million things at us, no matter what.
 So, if we want to be dedicated to something and stick to it, then it damn well is something we are passionate about.
 If we are passionate about something, we are always happy while doing it.

 Our word is a bond.
 What we say is a contract, signed by our vocal cords.
 No other creature on this planet can communicate as deeply as we do.
 Sure, all species communicate but the message revolves around survival, danger, mating, and food.
 Only humans communicate intent.

-Dedicated people keep their promises and stay true to their word.
+They keep their promises and stay true to their word.
 They overpromise and overdeliver.
 That makes them reliable and trustworthy.
 They respect themselves as well as others enough to do what they say they will.
 This is why most of their relationships are steady and healthy.